Authentication

 ~/.ias/worker.json(never committed) - Prefer device login for developer machines so access is tied to individual identity

-- Use service tokens only for shared automation and CI/CD pipelines
+- Use workspace-scoped service-principal tokens for shared automation and CI/CD pipelines

 - Configure a repo allowlist in each worker config (